 To improve data-driven collaboration among teams, follow the best practice of keeping visualizations simple and clear and avoid any information overload.

-Among the important practices in data visualization, organizations must obtain real-time business insights by interacting with data.
-Examine the data-driven insights in detail to determine and pursue business goals.
+Among the important practices, organizations must obtain real-time business insights by interacting with data.
+Examine data-driven insights in detail to determine and pursue business goals.
 For instance, examine the latest data trends and patterns to design high-quality products to meet customer needs.

-Additionally, business insights from visualized data accurately predict future trends and can help detect a problem (before they occur).
-Organizations that can leverage data visualization to identify the latest industry trends stay competitive in any business environment.
-In his Occam Razor article, Avinash Kaushik highlights the capabilities of data visualization in influencing executive decision-making by closing the “last mile gap.”
+Additionally, business insights from visualized data accurately predict future trends and can help detect a problem even before they occur.
+Organizations that can leverage visualized data to identify the latest industry trends stay competitive in any business environment.

-It’s crucial to maintain data coherence and organization when representing Big Data using visualisations.
+Last but not least, it’s crucial to maintain data coherence and organization when representing Big Data using visualizations.
 With a coherent design, users and decision-makers can easily process the information.
 They can also “read” the presented data and arrive at accurate conclusions.

 Data hierarchy displays the various data points that are relevant to decision-makers.
 As a practice, organize (or sort) the data points from: